ippontech/blog-usa/posts/kotlin-like-java-but-better-1.md

 ```

 An in-depth look at all of what coroutines have to offer would probably turn
-this blog post into a short book, but they are one of the primary featuress
+this blog post into a short book, but they are one of the primary features
 that allow you to utilize more modern programming principles in your Kotlin
 code.